Blog by Sophie and Luca

 As Sustainable Merton Community Champions, we are passionate about waste!
 We are always looking for new schemes and ideas to recycle items that are traditionally not collected as part of the kerbside recycling, to ensure that they stay out of landfill.

-So to celebrate this year’s national Recycle Week campaign — running from 21-27 September — here are five tricky-to-recycle items and some creative ways of reusing and upcycling them…
+Here are five tricky-to-recycle items and some creative ways of reusing and upcycling them…

 A public survey by WRAP suggests that 2 in 5 UK citizens had a clear-out during lockdown, with the majority of items being unwanted textiles including a predicted 67 million items of clothing!
 Whilst textile waste is not always covered by the doorstep collection, there are so many ways you can ensure it doesn’t go to landfill; via charity shops, textile banks, retail take-back schemes, or charity collection bags.
 Whichever method you choose, check that the service is open and help support them by never leaving bags of clothes in front of closed charity shops or full recycling banks.